| lordbizarre's electric guitar & amp museum

-These entire contents © lordbizarre.
+These entire contents are © lordbizarre.
 No part may be used without permission !!!

-hereby a chronological overview of "lordbizarre's Defil family".
-I don't state that's accurate but did it with the best of my knowledge of the Defil's in my museum.
+Hereby a chronological overview of "lordbizarre's Defil family".
+I don't state that it is accurate, but it's done with the best of my knowledge of the Defil's in my museum.

 Any comments are welcome if something seems wrong.

-Since all guitars on display on my walls deserve some nicer background and/or wallpaper I use several extra's: some LP's (33 rpm); some singles (45 rpm); some schematics I've drown from the guitars and amps and also some old string packages.
+Since all guitars on display on my walls deserve some nicer background and/or wallpaper I use several extra's: some LP's (33 rpm); some singles (45 rpm); some schematics I have drown from the guitars and amps and also some old string packages.

-The niciest one I've is a mid 70's Picato pack with a hard rocking guitarist on it!
+The nicest one I have, is a mid 70's Picato pack with a hard rocking guitarist on it!

 Those strings really add to the general view along the guitars!